-The PDP and associated decommissioning cost estimates are in place in accordance with CNSC Regulatory Guide G-206 Financial Guarantees for the Decommissioning of Licensed Activities, CNSC Regulatory Guide G-219 Decommissioning Planning for Licensed Activities, and CSA N294-09 Decommissioning of Facilities Containing Nuclear Substances.
+The Preliminary Decommissioning Plan and associated decommissioning cost estimates are in place in accordance with CNSC Regulatory Guide G-206 Financial Guarantees for the Decommissioning of Licensed Activities, CNSC Regulatory Guide G-219 Decommissioning Planning for Licensed Activities, and CSA N294-09 Decommissioning of Facilities Containing Nuclear Substances.
 The PDP strategy and end-state objective of decommissioning is to release the site from regulatory control for industrial use or demolition of the structures.

-On December 22nd, 2020 the CNSC in its relicensing decision accepted the proposed financial guarantee amount and financial instruments.
+In November of 2022, BWXT NEC submitted an updated PDP to CNSC staff, which was revised in August of 2023 and was accepted by CNSC staff in October of 2023.
+In 2024, the CNSC Commission accepted the revised financial guarantee amount and BWXT put in place the required financial guarantee instruments to reflect these accepted amounts.
 The financial instruments remain valid in the format approved by the CNSC.
 The issuers of the financial guarantee instruments remain in good standing.
-The financial rating of the financial guarantee issuers were provided to the CNSC in March of 2024.
+The financial rating of the financial guarantee issuers were provided to the CNSC in March of 2025.